Maine Vaccine Data: Current data for Maine's vaccine progress

 Should I get vaccinated if I’ve already had the virus?

 Yes.
-Regardless of the previous infection, the U.S. Centers for Disease Control and Prevention says people should be vaccinated when it's their turn.
+Regardless of the previous infection, the U.S. CDC says people should be vaccinated.
 If you’ve been infected in the last three months, the CDC says it's OK to delay vaccination if you want to let others go first while supplies are limited.

 Will vaccines be effective against COVID-19 variants?